Bishop Peak (California): Wildlife

 Bishop Peak's thin, rocky soil supports many plants that are not common in the surrounding area.
 Vegetation includes an Oak woodland, sage scrub and chaparral.

 Woodland areas are composed of species like coast live oak and California bay trees, as well as poison oak and California blackberry.
 Scrub areas support many aromatic varieties of sagebrush, coyote bush, and monkeyflower.

 Bird life includes large numbers of jays and other passerine birds, as well as birds of prey including golden eagles, bald eagles, owls and vultures.
 Mammals include deer, raccoons and opossums as well as predators like foxes, coyotes, bobcats and mountain lion.

 Land use

-In the past some quarrying has taken place, primarily to provide stone for the nearby city of San Luis Obispo.
-Granite from the quarry can be found along curbs in most of the city's older neighborhoods and on several extant structures, most notably, First Presbyterian Church.
-Currently Bishop Peak Natural Reserve includes 350 acres of land purchased or donated since 1977.
+Quarrying has taken place as far back as 1890.
+Granite for the nearby city of San Luis Obispo can be found along curbs in most of the city's older neighborhoods and on several extant structures, most notably, First Presbyterian Church.

+Bishop Peak Natural Reserve includes 350 acres of land purchased or donated since 1977.